 Shift in focus — did the writer shift from one focal point to the next, or did they shift from a wide to a narrow focus?
 Why did they do this?

-Time / Time shifts — What tense(s) does the writer use (past/present/future/conditional, or even more specific if you like — present progressive / imperfect / pluperfect etc) — why did they use a certain tense / why did they change tense at some point?
+Time / Time shifts — What tense(s) does the writer use?
+Is it past/present/future/conditional, or even more specific if you like — present progressive / imperfect / pluperfect etc).
+Why did they use a certain tense / why did they change tense at some point?

 Paragraph length — did the writer use a deliberately long or deliberately short paragraph?
 Why?
 How does the structure of that paragraph reflect the meaning?

 Listing — is there a specific point where the writer starts listing something?
-If so, why?
+If so, why do they choose to do it then?
 A list is compiled of nouns, so you can talk about the effect of grouping nouns together.
-If possible, think about whether it’s syndetic listing (using conjunctions between the nouns — “fish and chips and peas”) or asyndetic listing (no conjunctions between the nouns “fish, chips, peas”) — if so, how does that change the pace of the list?
+If possible, you should think about whether it’s syndetic listing (using conjunctions between the nouns — “fish and chips and peas”) or asyndetic listing (no conjunctions between the nouns “fish, chips, peas”).
+If so, how does that change the pace of the list?
 Does it create a sense of clutter or panic, or a busy, stressed feeling?

 Tripartite structure (rule of 3) — grouping three nouns or phrases together for a clear effect.
 This technique makes the nouns stand out, and makes them more memorable — why does the writer want us to remember these three details?